Madeleine de Verchères: Thwarting a surprise attack

-Madeleine ran to the bastions.
-She knew there was only one hope.
-Madeleine fired a musket and encouraged the people to make as much noise as possible so that the Iroquois would think there were many soldiers defending the fort.
-Then Madeleine fired the cannon to warn other forts of an attack and to call for reinforcements.
-The Iroquois had hoped a surprise attack would easily take over the fort, so for a moment, they retreated into the bushes with their prisoners.
+She ran to the bastions, took up a musket, and urged the others in the fort to make as much noise as possible to convince the attackers that the fort had a full garrison.
+Verchères then fired the cannon to warn nearby settlements of an attack and to call for reinforcements.
+The Haudenosaunee, who had hoped to take the fort quickly, withdrew into the bushes with their prisoners.

-During the siege, Madeleine noticed a canoe approaching the landing site with a family named Fontaine.
-The soldiers inside the fort refused to leave, so Madeleine ran to the dock and led the family quickly inside, pretending to be reinforcements.
+During the standoff, Verchères saw a canoe approaching with a family named Fontaine.
+When the frightened men inside the fort refused to go to the landing, she ran to the dock herself and brought the family safely inside, pretending to be part of a larger reinforcement party.

 Late in the evening, the settlers' cattle returned to the fort.
-She knew that the Iroquois could be hiding with the herd covered in animal skins.
-She had her two brothers wait with her to check the cattle for warriors but none were found and the cows were brought inside the fort.
+Knowing that attackers sometimes approached under animal skins, Verchères and her two brothers waited at the gate to examine the herd before allowing it inside.
+No hidden warriors were found.

-Reinforcements from Montreal arrived just after the Iroquois left.
-Tired but relieved, Madeleine greeted the French lieutenant, "Mon seigneur, I surrender to you my arms."
-The reinforcements caught the Iroquois and returned the kidnapped settlers.
-By this time, Madeleine's parents had returned and news of Madeleine's heroic deed had spread through the colony.
+Reinforcements from Montreal arrived shortly after the Haudenosaunee withdrew.
+Contemporary accounts report that when the French lieutenant entered the fort, Verchères presented herself and said, "Monseigneur, I surrender to you my arms."
+The troops pursued the raiding party and recovered several of the settlers who had been captured during the attack.
+By the time her parents returned, reports of Verchères's actions had already spread through the colony.